arangodb/spring-boot-starter/demo/README.md

 ## Graph traversal

-Let’s finish the query method topic of our demo with a [graph traversal](https://www.arangodb.com/docs/stable/aql/graphs-traversals.html) written in AQL where our edge `ChildOf` is involved.
+Let's finish the query method topic of our demo with a [graph traversal](https://docs.arangodb.com/stable/aql/graphs/traversals/) written in AQL where our edge `ChildOf` is involved.

 The following query searches for every `Character` connected (through `ChildOf`) with the character to whom the